Xavi422/amz-review-scraper/Readme.md

 ### Sentiment Analysis

-- Determine what flavour of a product is preferred.
+* Determine what flavour of a product is preferred.

-- Determine sentiments regarding specific characteristics of a product e.g. consistency, colour
+## Possible improvements

+* Filter for reviews with words relating to taste e.g. "flavour", "tasty", "delicious"